insight-platform/Savant/README.md

 Nvidia approaches for data center and edge accelerators.

 Savant is built on DeepStream and provides a high-level abstraction layer for building inference pipelines.
 It is designed to be easy to use, flexible, and scalable.
-It is a great choice for building smart CV and video analytics applications for cities, retail, manufacturing, and more.
-Savant is a member of the Nvidia Inception Program.
+It is a great choice for building both real-time or high-load computer vision and video analytics applications.

 ## What Version To Use